kristenkoyanagi/hoppy-cat-game/README.md

 * Made game easier because it was too hard to get to Level 8
 * Added a brief pause in movement after you respawn a cat so you don't accidentally run into dogs
 * Had to change a lot of the code because it was unresponsive to different view screen sizes.
 Now it is more responsive to different view widths/heights.
+* Fixed a bug that didn't clear all the dogs when I reset the game

 ## Bugs